dsci/seatbelt/README.md

 A tape is collection of ```translate``` blocks that will translate a query into some business logic.
 A tape is added to a tape deck that will play the corrosponding tape section to a given query (or better said - call the translation of this query).

-Let's take a closer look what a tape deck is and what tapes are.
+Let's take a closer look at what a tape deck is and what tapes are.

-Any class could be act as a tape deck by including the ```Seatbelt::TapeDeck``` module.
+Any class could act as a tape deck by including the ```Seatbelt::TapeDeck``` module.
 Mostly that classes are also including the ```Seatbelt::Document``` module.

 Adding the ```Seatbelt::TapeDeck``` module to a class gives the class the opportunity to